scottishasian/Homework_Number_Eleven/questions.md

   WHERE name = 'Adm Conway';

 4. Return ONLY your name from the 'people' table.

+  SELECT name FROM people
+  WHERE name = 'Kynan Song';

 5. The cinema is showing 'Batman Begins', but Batman is DC, not Marvel!
 Delete the entry from the 'movies' table.
 6. Create a new entry in the 'people' table with the name of one of the instructors.
 7. Craig Morton, has decided to hijack our movie evening, Remove him from the table of people.